Media blasts Amazon for lack of air conditioning

 Last week, Amazon hit the news feeds of web-users across the nation for its treatment of employees and small booksellers and its lack of involvement in the Seattle community.

 Some Amazon workers have complained that their warehouse jobs have pushed them to their limits in order to keep up with production.
 Production is key to Amazon, but it becomes difficult for employees to be efficient and effective when they work in challenging conditions.

-Some of Amazon’s older warehouses have no air-conditioning, like those in Allentown, Penn. and Campbellsville, Kent.
+Some incredible news I read while browsing the internet, according to heating and cooling service San Diego CA, some of Amazon’s older warehouses have no air-conditioning, like those in Allentown, Penn. and Campbellsville, Kent.
 Several of these workers suffered from heat-related illnesses.

 The Seattle Times reported that Amazon has more than 15,000 full-time employees in warehouses around the nation called “fulfillment centers.”
 Some of these employees reported poor working conditions inside those fulfillment centers, garnering a lot of media attention.